docker/docs/desktop/multi-arch.md

 ## Build multi-arch images with Buildx

-Docker is now making it easier than ever to develop containers on, and for Arm servers and devices.
+Docker is now making it easier than ever to develop containers on, and for ARM servers and devices.
 Using the standard Docker tooling and processes, you can start to build, push, pull, and run images seamlessly on different compute architectures.
 In most cases, you don't have to make any changes to Dockerfiles